- Lead Organisation

 This has potential to provide substantial cost and performance benefits in new and second-life battery storage systems.

 Area of innovation

-The BMS-Inverter Hybrid will result in a set of electronics that can be connected to battery cells and immediately make these AC ready, without needing an inverter.
-This will significantly reduce the cost of storing energy across the lifetime of a battery storage system and help deliver reliable electricity at peak times by reducing the pressure on the grid.
+The BMS-Inverter Hybrid uses sophisticated electronics that can be connected to battery cells and immediately make these AC ready, without needing an inverter.
+This can significantly reduce the cost of storing energy across the lifetime of a battery storage system and help deliver reliable electricity at peak times by reducing the pressure on the grid.

-A start-up launched by two Melbourne University students is set to make electric cars even greener, thanks to an innovative technology that allows batteries that are destined for the scrapheap to instead be reused.Read more
+A start-up launched by two Melbourne University students (Relectrify) is set to make electric cars even greener, thanks to an innovative technology that allows electric car batteries to power your home.